Table of Contents

 Ignoring strings

 Not every string on your site needs to be translated; for example, you may not want to translate your company’s name or phrases such as “© 2021.”
 You can leave these strings out of Transifex by marking them as ignored.
-Ignored strings don’t count towards your plan’s word count; visitors will simply see that string in your site’s source (original) language.
+Ignored strings don’t count toward your plan’s word count.
+Visitors will see that string in your site’s source (original) language.

 Ignoring a string works similarly to approving a string: